 This amazing concept is the re-placement of the much-loved and long anticipated British icon from the past.

 Lotus Elan Concept

 The yello beast promises to deliver the best-in-class performance for a mid-engined two-seater.
 Main competitors will be Porsche 911 and Audi R8.

 Lotus Elite Concept

 The front engined Lotus Elite is future competitor to cars like Aston Martin DB9, Ferrari 599 etc.

 Lotus Eterne Concept

-Lotus plans to enter the four-door luxury sports car market with this stylish fifth model from its product range.
+The famous British company plans to enter the four-door luxury sports car market.
+Lotus Eterne Concept is a stylish 4 door sports car making for the fifth model from its product range.

 Lotus Elise Concept

 This is the re-placement of the current Lotus Elise that we all know.
 No need for introduction here.